Lodrino, Ticino: Coat of arms

 The blazon of the municipal coat of arms is Vert a chisel argent and a hammer or headed argent in saltire in chief a cloak gules over a sword also argent hendeled or and in base a bell also or.
 The chisel and hammer represent the quarries that provided employment to many residents of the town.
-The cloak on the sword is an attribute of St. Martin, the patron of the village church.
+The cloak on the sword is an attribute of Saint Martin, the patron saint of the village.